 Lastly, set goals with your long term career vision in mind.
 This vision should take into account what you enjoy doing that you do well, your work-related values, and what you want your life to feel like 15 years or more down the road.

-Leadership Initiatives (Where am I trying to get to / How will I get there?)
+Leadership Initiatives (Where am I going / How will I get there?)

 Employees that demonstrate leadership go beyond their job responsibilities and goals; they stand out in their organizations via the initiative they take to bring about positive change.
 They are the first to get promotions or raises and the last to be let go in a downturn.